-So about 11 years ago, I randomly picked up a biography of a poet I’d never heard of, decided that is was the most soul-killing academic bullshit I’d ever read and that I could write a much better biography.
+So about 11 years ago, I randomly picked up a biography of a poet I’d never heard of, decided that it missed the soul of this guy I’d never read and that I could write a much better biography.
+THAT IS CRAZY.

-Obviously, January is not an optimum time to go on an four-day 80 mile stroll, but here I am doing just that.
+Obviously, January is not an optimum time to go on a four-day 80-mile stroll, but here I am doing just that.

 Postscript: I did not make it to the site of the mental institution (long knocked down) on the other side of the forest.
 I had an afternoon appointment back in London.
 It was raining cats and dogs, so I had to turn back once I got to High Oak.
 I then got lost again and had an unpleasant walk back, showing up about 20 minutes late for my appointment, a bit soggy.
 Still, a good start!
 And the maps have me all excited.